The Age-Related Skeletal Muscle Dysfunction Study III (The ARMS Study III)

 Veterans have chronic kidney disease (CKD) prevalence estimates 35% higher than that of the general population.
 Importantly, CKD is associated with progressive muscle wasting and declining physical function.

-The QUALITy-VETS Project is a joint patient care improvement initiative by the DC VAMC and the SF VAMC, informed by the human-centered design process, which promotes sarcopenia screening among Veterans with CKD.
+The QUALITy-VETS Project is a joint patient care improvement initiative with the SF VAMC, informed by the human-centered design process, which promotes sarcopenia screening among Veterans with CKD.
 Key study objectives include identifying Veterans with CKD at risk for incident mobility limitations, and determining a pragmatic strategy to integrate sarcopenia screening into the baseline assessment.